ManuelNvro/Manuel-Navarro-Catalan/docs/index.md

 - ["Model Transformation for High Performing Smart Grid Applications"](https://www.youtube.com/watch?v=HX4KDLhzN0Y) presented at the NY-BEST Conference, December 2020.

+**Note:** all of the files presented here are author's copies.

 ## Projects
-You can find out what I am working in my [GitHub](https://github.com/ManuelNvro) page.
+You can find out what I am working on, in my [GitHub](https://github.com/ManuelNvro) page.
 - Programming Languages:
   - C.
   - C++.